 Why Pre-Storm Generator Maintenance Matters

-Completing maintenance before storms ensures problems are discovered under calm conditions rather than during an emergency.
+Completing maintenance before storms ensures problems are discovered under calm conditions rather than during an emergencyāwhen replacement parts, fuel, and help are harder to get.

 Step 1: Inspect Oil Condition and Level